 I am a certified (Class A) court interpreter and an experienced medical interpreter as well.
 I have created curriculum to train interpreters of all levels.

-I fully appreciate the difference between “bilingual” and “interpreter” and one of my goals is to help interpreters reach a new level of professional standards.
-Our present and our future lies in coming together and working toward a common goal of doing what needs to be done to create better conditions for our clients, reach higher in our standards, and continually improve our skills.
+Not everyone appreciates the difference between “bilingual” and “interpreter”.
+Ask me, I would be happy to explain.
+One of my goals is to help interpreters reach a new level of professional standards.
+Our present and future depend on coming together and working toward a common goal: doing what needs to be done to create better conditions for our clients, reaching higher in our standards, and continually improving our skills.

 Join us for articles, hints the latest vocabulary to know, and modern tools to make your work better and life easier.

 For interpreters interested in certification.
 Sources for exam prep, learning about prerequisites, practicing interpreting; both consecutive and simultaneous, codes of ethics for medical and legal interpreters, developing listening skills and professional organizations.

 The National Center for State Courts is the body responsible for materials, testing and more for the certification of court interpreters:

 “The Bible” for court interpreters: summary of the entire contents of the 2012 updated version: